 Financial Times

-Dividing the app as Feed, Saved Articles, Manage Topics, and Portfolio, The Financial Times would let users save articles for later reading and even share some (articles from paid subscription) to others using their gift credits.
-It’s a simple, lightweight app with market data being updated almost instantly.
+Dividing the app into Feed, Saved Articles, Manage Topics, and Portfolio, The Financial Times would let users save articles for later reading and share some (articles from paid subscriptions) with others using their gift credits.
+It’s a simple, lightweight app with market data that is updated almost instantly.

 Try it here: Android | iOS